SanclerZanella/good_samaritan_org/README.md

       ![search bar feature](app/static/images/readme/test/manual/search_feat.png)

-  * **Redeem Sponsorship**:
+  * **Recover Sponsorship**:
-    * Section in the profile page where the user can redeem any sponsorship created as a guest, the user only can see this section if he does not created a sponsorship while logged.
+    * Section in the profile page where the user can recover any sponsorship created as a guest, the user only can see this section if he does not created a sponsorship while logged.

       ![search bar feature](app/static/images/readme/test/manual/search_feat.png)